 Christmas is a time for family, food, and fun!
-However, the festive season can be an overwhelming time for pets, especially our feline friends.
+However, the festive season can also be an overwhelming time for pets, especially our more independent feline friends.

 We’ve split this blog into four handy categories so you can keep your home safe for your cat without losing your seasonal spirit: